-“The fact that at the time Picasso saw the work as unfinished, allows us an insight into his aesthetic intentions and his technical procedure.
+In his seminal book Cubism: A History and an Analysis, artist and historian John Golding describes Pablo Picasso’s cubist portrait of Fanny Tellier as a valuable peek into the intentions and practice that set cubism apart from traditional art-making of the time: “The fact that at the time Picasso saw the work as unfinished, allows us an insight into his aesthetic intentions and his technical procedure.
 In the first place, that legibility of this canvas demonstrates conclusively that although cubist paintings were becoming more abstract in appearance, the artists were still deeply conditioned, at least in the early stages of their works, by the material existence and the physical appearance of their subjects.”

-Reed Enger, "Girl with a Mandolin (Portrait of Fanny Tellier)," in Obelisk Art History, Published September 25, 2017; last modified January 11, 2021, http://arthistoryproject.com/artists/pablo-picasso/girl-with-a-mandolin-fally-tellier/.
+Reed Enger, "Girl with a Mandolin (Portrait of Fanny Tellier)," in Obelisk Art History, Published September 25, 2017; last modified November 08, 2022, http://www.arthistoryproject.com/artists/pablo-picasso/girl-with-a-mandolin-fally-tellier/.